 is continuous and $f_{\vec{\epsilon}}$ has the property that for fixed $x_0$, $\max f_{\vec{\epsilon}}(x_0,y)-\min f_{\vec{\epsilon}}(x_0,y)$ for $y\in J^{-1}(x_0)$ is the symplectic volume of the $J^{-1}(x)/S^1$, which we denote by $\rho(x)$.
 Recall that for a proper $S^1$-action the function $\rho(x)$ has been computed, see for example Karshon \cite{karshon1999periodic} or Section \ref{s.duistermaatmeasuregeneral}.
 Using the formula of $\rho(x)$ we obtain equation \eqref{eq.monodromyrelation}.
 Using the formula of $\rho(x)$ and the fact that near the boundary of $F(M)$ the system is toric, we obtain property $(5)$ of the theorem.
 For more details on this see \vungoc\ \cite[Theorem $3.8$]{vu2007moment}.

-The map $g$ follows from taking action-angle coordinates on the flappy part of the flap, which is possible since the set of regular values there is simply connected.
+The map $g$ follows from taking action coordinates on the flap, which is possible since the set of regular values there is simply connected.
 Equations \eqref{eq.goodactionflap1} and \eqref{eq.goodactionflap2} follow from the fact that the height of the image of $f_{\vec{\epsilon}}$ at a fixed $x$ is $\rho(x)$. \end{proof}